The best Black Friday deals to kickstart your holiday shopping in 2023

 Dyson: Save up to $250 on select Dyson stick vacs, including the V11 Extra ($350, down from $600).

-Target: Get a Dyson V8 Origin Cordless Stick Vacuum ($250, down from $430) and a Roborock Vacuum and Mop ($500, down from $870) for the best prices we're seeing online.
-From what we can tell, they've never been cheaper!
+Target: Get a Dyson V8 Origin Cordless Stick Vacuum ($250, down from $430) for the best price we're seeing online.
+From what we can tell, it's never been cheaper!

 Wayfair: Score an iRobot Roomba I1 for just $180 (down from $330), the best price we're seeing online!
 Plus, score great prices on a Costway handvac ($36, down from $70), an Inse stick vac ($47, down from $80) and more.

-Historically, spring has been the best time to find great deals on mattresses, as it's when retailers are swapping out their old inventory to make way for newer models.
-That said, this Black Friday happens to be filled with sleep-centric deals aplenty, including Casper mattress and bedding bundles for around $1,000, top-selling pillow and sheet sets for up to 70% off and scores of discounts on brands like Tempur-Pedic, Sleep Number and Saatva, the latter of which currently has a best price guarantee.

-These No. 1 bestsellers are down to their best price in years (just $18 a pop!) — and they're rarely marked down unless there's a big sales event, like Black Friday or Prime Day.
+These No. 1 bestsellers are fluffy, breathable and down to one of their best prices in years ($18 a pop!).
+They're rarely marked down unless there's a big sales event, like Black Friday or Prime Day, so we'd advice adding them to your cart ASAP.

+"Best pillow I have bought in years," gushed a satisfied snoozer.
+"I fall asleep on my side, and it supports my head and neck so well.
+No more numb arms while I sleep or pain in my shoulder blades the next day.
+It has substantially improved my sleep.
+Better than the fancy pillows at hotels!"

+Oprah's a fan of this dreamy bedding and sleepwear brand, and their uber-popular bamboo sheets are 40% off!

 Sleep hot at night?
 This popular sheet set (126,000-plus perfect ratings) is made from cooling bamboo to keep you comfortable, and it's over 50% off — the best price we've seen, well, ever.

-This super-soft, bestselling set is down to one of its lowest prices of the year and has over 4,600 five-star ratings.
-Save 70%!

-This Black and Decker space heater has a safety overheat setting, four temperature choices and is light enough to tote from room to room.
-Take this reviewer's word for it: "This little heater will heat up your small space in a flash!
-It also keeps an average-sized bedroom extra cozy."
-And at over 50% off, it's a great value for your money.

-Amazon: Snag a pair of popular Beckham Hotel Collection pillows for $37 (down from $61), plus top-selling LuxClub sheets marked down by over 50% (just $28) and more.
+Amazon: Snag a pair of bestselling Beckham Hotel Collection pillows for just $18 a pop, plus LuxClub sheets marked down by over 50% (just $27) and more.

 Avocado: Treat yourself to one of Avocado's certified organic mattresses for up to 20% off using code HOLIDAY at checkout.